About NOFA Vermont

 NOFA Vermont was founded in Putney in 1971, making it one of the oldest organic farming associations in the United States.
 Today, we are proud to have over 1300 members throughout the state and to certify over 580 farms and processors to the USDA National Organic Program Standards.
 We are passionate about increasing the acreage of certified organic land in Vermont while also increasing the access of local organic food to all Vermonters.
 All our programs strive to meet these goals, whether it involves working with schools to bring local foods into the cafeteria or providing business planning services to farmers to ensure their businesses stay viable.
-Whether you are a Vermonter who gardens, farms, eats local food, or enjoys our rural communities, NOFA Vermont welcomes you.
+Whether you are a Vermonter who gardens, farms, eats local food, or enjoys our rural communities, NOFA Vermont welcomes you!

-Learn more about the impact of our programs, and how they are funded.
+Learn more about the impact of our programs and how they are funded.

-Click here for the 2012 Annual Report.
+Click here to download our 2013 Annual Report.